dart-lang/language/accepted/future-releases/type-modifiers/feature-specification.md

 usage by adding a generative constructor or superclass to the class.
 That is a breaking change to any downstream user that had that class in a `with` clause.

-Eventually, we would like classes to not be usable as a mixin by default.
-Being extensible and implementable seems to be the right default for classes based on Dart's history and talking to users.
-But being usable as a mixin by default is rarely (but not *never*) useful and often confusing.
-It makes classes brittle for little upside.

-Instead, under this proposal we require authors to explicitly opt in to allowing the class to be used as a mixin by adding a `mixin` modifier to the class:
+Using a class as a mixin rarely useful, but it is sometimes, so we don't want to prohibit it entirely.
+We just want to flip the default since allowing all classes to be used as mixins makes them more brittle with relatively little upside.
+Under this proposal we require authors to explicitly opt in to allowing the class to be used as a mixin by adding a `mixin` modifier to the class:

 ```dart